 Furthermore, the government of Hong Kong has agreed to put $4,750 million per year into the Innovation and Technology Fund for two years in a row to enhance advanced technology and 5G development.

-The BVI and SVG had amendments in the Economic Substance Act.
+The BVI and SVG had amendments to the Economic Substance Act.
 Seychelles is out of the EU list of non-cooperative tax havens.
-And Hong Kong after the inclusion into the EU grey list has proposed some changes in its tax system to combat cross-border tax avoidance are some marked highlights of the 2021 offshore market.
+And Hong Kong after its inclusion into the EU grey list has proposed some changes in its tax system to combat cross-border tax avoidance are some marked highlights of the 2021 offshore market.

 BBCIncorp would like to wish you a merry Christmas and a bright new year ahead.
 We will keep on updating the latest and most helpful information about the offshore market.
 For more information, feel free to email us via firstname.lastname@example.org to consult our advisors!

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.